luman75/sr-release/README.md

 # sr-release

 Tool for easy software release management.
-It generates CHANGELOG.md file based on git commits and creates git tags.
- In the process the tool is pushing the changes to the remote origin.
+It generates CHANGELOG.md file based on git commits and creates git tags. sr-releas pushes changes done by process of software releasing to the remote git server.

 # Install